thekosmix/thekosmix.com/_posts/2025-08-27-how-to-build-and-use-gemini.md-with-gemini-cli.md

 ---
 layout: post
 title:  "How to build and use GEMINI.md with gemini-cli"
+description: "Bust the myth that LLMs cannot handle existing codebases.
+Learn how to use Gemini-CLI with a GEMINI.md context file to refactor a legacy PHP codebase."
 author: sid
 categories: [ Tech ]
 image: assets/images/gemini.png